-- (a) Grant applicant's obligation to provide a written assurance. - (1) Each application for financial assistance, under Title I of WIOA, as defined in § 38.4, must include the following assurance: - (i) As a condition to the award of financial assistance from the Department of Labor under Title I of WIOA, the grant applicant assures that it has the ability to comply with the nondiscrimination and equal opportunity provisions of the following laws and will remain in compliance for the duration of the award of federal financial assistance: - (A) Section 188 of the Workforce Innovation and Opportunity Act (WIOA), which prohibits discrimination against all individuals in the United States on the basis of race, color, religion, sex (including pregnancy, childbirth, and related medical conditions, transgender status, and gender identity), national origin (including limited English proficiency), age, disability, or political affiliation or belief, or against beneficiaries on the basis of either citizenship status or participation in any WIOA Title I-financially assisted program or activity; - (B) Title VI of the Civil Rights Act of 1964, as amended, which prohibits discrimination on the bases of race, color and national origin; - (C) Section 504 of the Rehabilitation Act of 1973, as amended, which prohibits discrimination against qualified individuals with disabilities;
+"As a condition to the award of financial assistance from the Department of Labor under Title I of WIOA, the grant applicant assures that it has the ability to comply with the nondiscrimination and equal opportunity provisions of the following laws and will remain in compliance for the duration of the award of federal financial assistance:

+- A. Section 188 of the Workforce Innovation and Opportunity Act (WIOA), which prohibits discrimination against all individuals in the United States on the basis of race, color, religion, sex (including pregnancy, childbirth, and related medical conditions, transgender status, and gender identity), national origin (including limited English proficiency), age, disability, or political affiliation or belief, or against beneficiaries on the basis of either citizenship status or participation in any WIOA Title I-financially assisted program or activity; - B. Title VI of the Civil Rights Act of 1964, as amended, which prohibits discrimination on the bases of race, color, and national origin; - C. Section 504 of the Rehabilitation Act of 1973, as amended, which prohibits discrimination against qualified individuals with disabilities; - D. The Age Discrimination Act of 1975, as amended, which prohibits discrimination on the basis of age; and

-- (D) The Age Discrimination Act of 1975, as amended, which prohibits discrimination on the basis of age; and - (E) Title IX of the Education Amendments of 1972, as amended, which prohibits discrimination on the basis of sex in educational programs. - (ii) The grant applicant also assures that, as a recipient of WIOA Title I financial assistance, it will comply with 29 CFR part 38 and all other regulations implementing the laws listed above.
-This assurance applies to the grant applicant's operation of the WIOA Title I-financially assisted program or activity, and to all agreements the grant applicant makes to carry out the WIOA Title I-financially assisted program or activity.
+E. Title IX of the Education Amendments of 1972, as amended, which prohibits discrimination on the basis of sex in education programs.

+The grant applicant also assures that as a recipient of WIOA Title I financial assistance, it will comply with 29 CFR Part 38 and all other regulations implementing the laws listed above.
+This assurance applies to the grant applicant's operation of the WIOA Title I- financially assisted program or activity and to all agreements the grant applicant makes to carry out the WIOA Title I-financially assisted program or activity.

 The grant applicant understands that the United States has the right to seek judicial enforcement of this assurance.

-Or a citation to the assurance language:

-"The nondiscrimination assurances at 29 CFR Part 38.25 (a) through (ii) apply to this contract/agreement /etc."
+In lieu of including the assurances language in its entirety for smaller contracts or agreements (such as OJT contracts, etc.), the following reference to the language may be used: "The nondiscrimination assurances at 29 CFR Part 38.25 apply to this [contract/agreement/etc.]."